CSE-110-Group-13/cse110-sp24-group13/admin/meetings/041424-kickoff.md

 Kickoff meeting.
 4/14/2024

 Minutes taken by Rocky Hankin <br>
-Group 13, held remotely <br>
+Group 13, held remotely on Discord <br>
 Everyone was present <br>
+Team Name: Good Draw <br>

 Topics discussed
 1. Team page
 2. Team intro video
 3. Branding, team name
 4. Other logistics for things due on 4/15
+5. Team Working Agreement

-- We chose to record 10 second introductions for each person where we'd mention our name, our age, our favorite card game
+- We chose to record 10 second introductions for each person where we'd mention our name and our favorite card game
 - Sarah and Uliyaah will work on the video
 - "Github Goblins," "Stranger Strings"
 - Max will sort out the github repo